chrille0313/chalmers-gpa-calculator/README.md

 2. Run `npm run build` to emit the extension into `extension/`.
 3. Load `extension/` as an unpacked extension in `chrome://extensions`.

+## Usage

+1. Make sure the extension is enabled in Chrome (via the unpacked build or Web Store install).
+2. Navigate to [mex.portal.chalmers.se](https://mex.portal.chalmers.se) and sign in.
+3. Open the **Achievements** tab (Swedish: _Prestationer_).
+The GPA card will inject above the course table, and the popup will show the same stats.

 ## Development

 - Source TypeScript lives in `src/`.
 Run `npm run build` after making changes, then refresh the extension in `chrome://extensions`.